- 6:30 pm

 The Conservation Commission also has a seat on the 9-member Community Preservation Committee dedicated to making recommendations on the spending of Community Preservation Act funds for open space protection, historic preservation, and affordable housing.

-The Conservation Commission is responsible for administering the Massachusetts Wetlands (310 CMR 10.00) Protection Act (G.L.
-Ch.
-131 sec.
-40) enacted in 1975 and the associated MA WPA Rules Rockport Wetlands Protection By-Law (Rockport Code of By-Laws, Chapter 14) passed in 1972.
+The Conservation Commission is responsible for administering the Massachusetts Wetlands (310 CMR 10) Protection Act (G.L.
+Chapter 131 Section 40) enacted in 1975 and the associated MA WPA Rules Rockport Wetlands Protection By-Law (PDF) (Rockport Code of By-Laws, Chapter 14) passed in 1972.
 It reviews proposed development projects in or near wetlands and other resource areas or within the 100-foot buffer zone of these resource areas.
-The Conservation Commission reviews plans, holds public hearings, conducts site visits, and issues Determinations of Applicability and Orders of Conditions for proposed projects to ensure that these projects do not impact resource areas which are protected by the Act or By-law.
-Please refer to Wetland By-Law Rules and Regulations, revised February 29, 2012.
+The Conservation Commission reviews plans, holds public hearings, conducts site visits, and issues Determinations of Applicability and Orders of Conditions for proposed projects to ensure that these projects do not impact resource areas that are protected by the Act or By-law.
+Please refer to Wetland by-Law Rules and Regulations - Revised February 29, 2012 (PDF).

 Wetland resource areas are important to safeguard because they help prevent storm damage, reduce flooding, protect ground and surface water, prevent pollution, support fish and shellfish, and they provide wildlife habitat and recreational opportunities.